 - Networking with resources in the community plays an important role when a patient is ready for discharge.

 - Assisting with the task of identifying alternative placement if a patient cannot return home or is orphaned during his or her stay here.

 - Intervening on an individual basis to address problems such as behaviour, adjustment, life skills, school adjustment and depression.

 - Utilizing play therapy and group work, and referring specific patients to the Child and Family Units at Acute Hospitals depending on the intensity of any particular problem.

 - Acting as the main link between child, and parent and providing counselling to HIV infected parents.

-- Parent accommodation is part of the parental orientation and is organised together with the deputy matron.
-Parents are informed of the availability of parent housing during critical phases of the child’s treatment.
+- Parent accommodation is part of the parental orientation and is organised together with the housekeeper.
+Parents are informed of the availability of parent accommodation during critical phases of the child’s treatment.

 - Identifying the need for resources such as wheelchairs, and external support organisations necessary to provide holistic support to the family.

 - Organizing food parcels for weekend and holiday visits by the family.